These homemade supplements for dogs are super easy to make and strengthen your dog’s immune system!

-Green Lipped Mussels provide joint health support because of their strong anti-inflammatory & lubricating benefits.
+Green Lipped Mussels provide joint health support because of their strong anti-inflammatory and lubricating benefits.

-Green Lipped Mussels also contain vitamins & minerals as well as Omega-3 & 6 fatty acids which contribute to a healthy skin, coat, brain- & cardiovascular health.
+Green Lipped Mussels also contain vitamins and minerals as well as Omega-3 and 6 fatty acids which contribute to a healthy skin, coat, brain- and cardiovascular health.

 They truly are a superfood that boosts the K9 immune system!

 Only con: If your dog is allergic to shellfish, don’t feed green lipped mussels as they fall into the shellfish category.